iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Cheb Differential Matrix.md

 **NOTE** This can be extended, the boundary can change according to time, or even in the 2d case, it can change according to the space too, and the key here is to just do the Surgery during each evaluate of the right hand side.
 The same as the [[Direct Method]] using the finite difference.

+---
-### Speed up The Computations
+### **Speed up The Computations**

 So far this method does't provide any better computational benefits compare to the Direct Method with Finite difference, and hence, making it not that well.
 However, FFT algorithm and some complex number magic will be able to help us to speed up the computations here.